lgalke/lifelong-learning/README.md

 ## Issues?

+**Note:** Such that the python/bash scripts within this repository work properly, you must call them from the root directory of this repository.

 If there are any problems with using this repository, feel free to file an issue.

 ## File Descriptions

-Such that the python/bash scripts within this repository work properly, you must call them from the root directory of this repository.

 | File                              | Description                                                                 |
 | -                                 | -                                                                           |